MicrosoftDocs/msteams-docs/msteams-platform/tabs/quickstarts/create-personal-tab-node-yeoman.md

 ## Establish a secure tunnel to your tab

-Microsoft Teams is an entirely cloud-based product and requires that your tab content be available from the cloud using HTTPS endpoints.
+Microsoft Teams is an entirely cloud-based product and requires your tab content to be available from the cloud using HTTPS endpoints.
 Teams don't allow local hosting, therefore, you need to either publish your tab to a public URL or use a proxy that will expose your local port to an internet-facing URL.

 To test your tab extension, you'll use [ngrok](https://ngrok.com/docs), which is built into this application.
-Ngrok is a reverse proxy software tool that will create a tunnel to your locally running web server's publicly available HTTPS endpoints.
+Ngrok is a reverse proxy software tool that creates a tunnel to your locally running web server's publicly available HTTPS endpoints.
 Your server's web endpoints will be available during the current session on your local machine.
-When the machine is shut down or goes to sleep the service will no longer be available.
+When the machine is shut down or goes to sleep, the service is no longer available.

 In your command prompt, exit localhost and enter the following: